seatable/seatable-admin-docs/manual/docker/Python-Runner/Deploy SeaTable Python Runner.md

-### Download and Modify docker-compose.yml
+### Downloading and Modifying docker-compose.yml

-Download the [docker-compose.yml](./docker-compose.yml) sample file to the FAAS Scheduler's directory and modify the file to fit your environment and settings.
+Download the [docker-compose.yml](./docker-compose.yml) sample file to the FAAS Scheduler's directory and modify the file to fit your environment and settings:

 ```bash
 mkdir /opt/seatable-faas-scheduler